 Figure 8.1-3.
-Left: Dust Density Distribution About the Moon.
+Left: Dust Density Distribution About the Moon.; Right: Inferred Speed Distribution from LADEE/LDEX Data

 8.1.5 Ejected Mass

 Both the projectile and the target density are used in the ejecta rate calculation.
 Whereas the meteoroid density of 2.5 g cm-3 is frequently assumed as the standard projectile density [ref. ], the proposed model accounts for the expected variation of densities between the different populations of meteoroids (Fig. 9, Section 2.9), which are more icy or more stony depending on their origin [ref.19].